inneon/hexagonal-todo/blogPosts/instability.md

 ## Conclusions

 Ports and Adaptors does seem to create modules that fall favourably close to the main sequence, at least for a simple repository.
 Assuming that falling within this zone is good (a discussion well outside this post) the Ports and Adaptors should help lead to well-structured code.
 The fact that modules fall towards the main sequence as a natural consequence of following Ports and Adaptors means that monitoring these metrics is not too important.

+The code for this blog post is hosted in [GitHub](https://github.com/inneon/hexagonal-todo).

 ## Criticisms